RoyceDavison/cs160-proj3-spec/README.md

 You can locate your user using android's [locationing api's](https://developer.android.com/training/location/index.html).
 Since these api's are a part of Google Play Services, you will need to run an emulator with Google Play Services already installed (i.e., Nexus 5 or 5x) or install Google Play Services to an existing emulator.

 #### Tips:
-- use the starter code for the message board portion of the app as an example of how to create a recylcer view, adapter, and custom cells
+- use the starter code for the message board portion of the app as an example of how to create a recycler view, adapter, and custom cells
 - Here is an example of a simple location tracking app: https://github.com/googlesamples/android-play-location/tree/master/LocationUpdates.
 You may find it helpful to add the code from MainActivity file into your own app to test out location services.
 Do note that you are not required to continuously track location updates, as is done in this example.
 - If you are using a simulator for testing, you can simulate location updates via the Location tab in your simulator's "Extended Controls" menu.
 Below is a screenshot of what this menu looks like, using a simple location app provided at https://github.com/googlesamples/android-play-location/tree/master/LocationUpdates.